LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/CodexNaturalis/deliverables/final/uml/view/tuiNotes.md

 🟢: 🍄🦋🪴

-TODO:
 For the hand and the decks we need to be a little bit more specific.
 In particular while when the card are played we are only interested in the symbol that are displayed when they are in hand we would also need to know if that card gives point and which requirement it needs to satisfy.
-Of course it is impossible to display all this information in a 3*3 grid so we opted to have a bigger image for the hand and the card that are played opting for a 5*3 grid.
+Of course, it is impossible to display all this information in a 3*3 grid so we opted to have a bigger image for the hand and the card that are played opting for a 5*3 grid.

 Examples of a card in hand or to draw:

-normal example
+Normal example
 ⬜🟪3️⃣🟪📝
 🟪🟪🟪🟪🟪
 🟪🦋🦋🦋🟪

-example with max number of symbol as requirements ⬜🟥5️⃣🟥⬜
+Example with max number of symbol as requirements ⬜🟥5️⃣🟥⬜
 🟥🍄🍄🟥🟥
 🟥🍄🍄🍄🟥

-example with conditional points (1 points for every quill) ⬜1️⃣❕🪶🟦
+Example with conditional points (1 points for every quill) ⬜1️⃣❕🪶🟦
 🟦🟦🟦🟦🟦
 🪶🐺🐺🍄⬜

-example with conditional point (2 points for every angle that was covered) {small problem of alignment}
+Example with conditional point (2 points for every angle that was covered) {small problem of alignment}
 ⬜2️⃣❕◰ 🟩
 🟩🟩🟩🟩🟩
 🪶🪴🪴🍄⬜

-example of back and front of a resource card
+Example of back and front of a resource card
 ⬜🟥🟥🟥⬜
 🟥🟥🟥🟥🟥
 🍄🟥🟥🟥🍄